Justin Willis: Ultimate Fighting Championship

 Willis made his promotional debut on July 16, 2017, against James Mulheron at UFC Fight Night: Nelson vs. Ponzinibbio.
 He won via unanimous decision.

 He then faced Allen Crowder at UFC 218 on December 2, 2017 and won via knockout in the first round.

 He faced Chase Sherman on April 21, 2018, at UFC Fight Night 128 and won by unanimous decision.

 He faced Mark Hunt on December 2, 2018, at UFC Fight Night 142 and won by unanimous decision.

 Willis faced Curtis Blaydes on March 23, 2019, at UFC Fight Night 148.
 Blaydes continually took Willis down and controlled him and also scored a knockdown in the second round.
 Willis lost the fight via unanimous decision.
 Willis spent a good amount of the pre-fight press time taunting Blaydes, who responded in kind in his post-fight interview, referring to Willis as "Big Titty".

-On May 24, 2019, it was reported that Willis was released from UFC.
+On May 24, 2019, it was reported that Willis was released from the UFC.